Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Gimbal360

-If the network $\epsilon_\theta$ accurately models the underlying $S^1$ topology rather than overfitting to the Euclidean frame, shifting the base prediction by $\delta$ should yield a mathematically identical result to predicting the noise from the shifted inputs.
-We enforce this exact geometric constraint via a Siamese consistency loss:
+If the network models the underlying $S^1$ topology rather than overfitting to the Euclidean frame, shifting the base prediction by $\delta$ should agree with predicting from the shifted inputs.
+We penalize the discrepancy with a Siamese consistency loss

+This objective enforces shift consistency in the latent space during denoising.
 By explicitly penalizing boundary-inconsistent generative logic, this formulation intrinsically binds the network to the continuous $S^1$ manifold.
+In practice, the learned consistency yields perceptually seamless outputs, which we quantify with seam-aware metrics in our experiments.